-She has considerable experience in innovative trademark strategies in both the US and abroad, including the development, protection and registration of so-called non-traditional trademarks.
-Catherine’s extensive background allows her to provide clients with strategic advice respecting brand development, management and protection, licensing, and where required, litigation, appeals, and settlement.
-Her clients look to her for innovative approaches to their marketing, remarking that she is “indispensable” and “consistently proves to be a creative, quick and responsive resource.”
-Furthermore, in the 2018 edition of World Trademark Review WTR 1000, Catherine was applauded for her “organizational talents” and “forward-thinking, outward-looking mindset.”
+She has considerable experience in innovative trademark strategies in both the U.S. and abroad, including the development, protection and registration of so-called non-traditional trademarks.
+Catherine’s extensive background allows her to provide clients with strategic advice respecting brand development, management and protection, licensing, and, where required, litigation, appeals, and settlement.

 The Scotch Whisky Association and The Black Watch Regiment v.
 Majestic Distilling Company, Inc. – successful defense of trademark infringement action against use of the BLACK WATCH mark for line of distilled spirits; obtained award of attorney fees; U.S. Supreme Court denied appellants’ petition for certiorari on issue of attorney fees.

 Swingline Inc. v.
 Staple Center, Inc. – successful prosecution of trademark infringement action against defendant’s use of the SWINGLINE mark for replacement staples; overcame fair use defense.

 Institut National Des Appellations D’Origine v.
 Vintners International Company – successful defense of appeal before the U.S. Court of Appeals for the Federal Circuit; upheld prior dismissal of opposition against application to register CHABLIS WITH A TWIST for wines.

 Breckenridge Brewing Company v.
 Jim Beam Brands Co. – defense of trademark infringement action involving the mark AVALANCHE BLUE for flavored liqueur; obtained advantageous settlement.